GLOBAL MARKETS-World stock index rises after euro zone data; gold climbs

 Italy's center-left leader, Matteo Renzi, forced out Prime Minister Enrico Letta on Thursday after Letta failed to pass major reforms.
 The new government will be Italy's third in a year, but the hope is that Renzi can revive efforts to streamline the euro zone's third-largest economy .

-The MSCI global stock index climbed 0.5 percent, for a total gain of 5 percent over the last eight sessions, its best eight-day performance in four months.
-Stocks in Milan were Europe's best performers, rising 1.6 percent, while the pan-European FTSEurofirst 300 index gained 0.5 percent on the day.
+The MSCI global stock index climbed 0.6 percent, while stocks in Milan were Europe's best performers, rising 1.6 percent, while pan-European FTSEurofirst 300 index gained 0.5 percent on the day.

 Fourth-quarter growth in gross domestic product in both Germany and France exceeded expectations, helping drive GDP for the euro zone up 0.3 percent, beating the forecast for 0.2 percent growth.
 Germany and France are the euro zone's two largest economies.